pivotal/docs-tap/security-and-compliance/tls-and-certificates/custom-ca-certificates.hbs.md

-# Custom CA certificates in Tanzu Application Platform
+# Use custom CA certificates in Tanzu Application Platform

 This topic tells you about configuring custom CA certificates in Tanzu Application Platform (commonly known as TAP).